 Here are some examples of unhealthy boundaries:

-- Lack of boundaries: If you have no boundaries, or have porous boundaries, you have no restrictions on what you will and will not tolerate in your relationship.
+No boundaries: If you have no boundaries, or have porous boundaries, you have no restrictions on what you will and will not tolerate in your relationship.
 It can lead to a sense of being exploited and having limited control over your life.

-- Rigid boundaries: Having rigid boundaries means that you have strict rules about what you will and will not allow in the relationship.
+Rigid boundaries: Having rigid boundaries means that you have strict rules about what you will and will not allow in the relationship.
 This might make it difficult to compromise and make it difficult for your partner to feel like they have any autonomy in the relationship.

-Books On Boundaries
+Books on Boundaries

-- Boundaries: When to Say Yes, How to Say No to Take Control of Your Life by John Townsend and Henry Cloud
+1. Boundaries: When to Say Yes, How to Say No to Take Control of Your Life by John Townsend and Henry Cloud

-- Boundaries: How to Draw the Line in Your Head, Heart and Home by Jennie Miller and Victoria Lambert
+2. Boundaries: How to Draw the Line in Your Head, Heart and Home by Jennie Miller and Victoria Lambert

-- Establishing Boundaries: How to Protect Yourself, Become Assertive, Take Back Control, and Set Yourself Free by Patrick King
+3. Establishing Boundaries: How to Protect Yourself, Become Assertive, Take Back Control, and Set Yourself Free by Patrick King

-- Setting Boundaries Will Set You Free: The Ultimate Guide to Telling the Truth, Creating Connection, and Finding Freedom by Nancy Levin
+4. Setting Boundaries Will Set You Free: The Ultimate Guide to Telling the Truth, Creating Connection, and Finding Freedom by Nancy Levin

 Final Words